 | Last updated

-It's the news we've all been waiting so long for - Love Island has reportedly been given a start date of June.
+It's the news we've all been waiting so long for... the next series of Love Island will start in June.

 According to reports, ITV has confirmed the long awaited summer series will begin at the end of June, but will still run for its usual eight weeks.